k-azadzoi/ec2-pipeline-setup/README.md

-## General Overview of the Project##
+## General Overview of the Project ##
 This is a project aimed to build a working CI/CD pipeline with the following tools: Git, Jenkins, Docker, Kubernetes, and Ansible.

 **Putting it all together let's understand the workflow!**

-- Developers will commit code to the app.
+- Developers will commit code to the application's repository on Github.
-- A webhook configured in GitHub will notify Jenkins and a build of the app will start.
+- A webhook configured in Github will notify Jenkins and a build of the app will start.
-- The Jenkins pipeline job clones the app's github repository and start executing the Jenkinsfile.
+- The Jenkins pipeline job clones the app's Github repository and start executing the Jenkinsfile.
 - Build step in the Jenkinsfile creates a Docker image(kcharette/ec2-pipeline) using the Dockerfile.
 - The image is given a tag and pushed to Docker Hub.
 - Ansible Playbook starts to deploy the Docker image to Kubernetes cluster with app_name, service_name and image_id variable.